anilk991/Reproducible-RNA-Seq-Pipeline-using-Snakemake/README.md

 ## RNA-seq Alignment and Feature Counting Pipeline

 This repository contains two Snakemake workflows designed to process Single-End (SE) and Paired-End (PE) RNA-seq data.
 The pipeline automates the journey from raw FASTQ files to gene-level read counts using HISAT2 and featureCounts.
+It was developed by me during my PhD.

 ---